DataDog/dd-agent/README.markdown

-If you don't have control over logging or can't issue your logs in the canonical format, you may also tell the Datadog agent to use a custom Python function to extract the prope r fields from the log by adding the following line to your agent configuration file:
+If you don't have control over logging or can't issue your logs in the canonical format, you may also tell the Datadog agent to use a custom Python function to extract the proper fields from the log by adding the following line to your agent configuration file:

     dogstreams: /var/log/web.log:parsers:parse_web